Shibithiran/Global-store-Sales-Dashboard/Readme.md

 1\.
-The goal of this project is to:

-2\.
-Track overall sales, profit, and profit percentage.
+The goal of this project is to Track overall sales, profit, and profit percentage.